pepstock-org/Charba-Wiki/docs/ChartMeter.md

 ## Data structure

-The data of a dataset for a meter chart is specified as single value. **PAY ATTENTION** that to set the value into the dataset, you must use `setValue` method.
+The data of a dataset for a meter chart is specified as single value. **PAY ATTENTION** that to set the value in the dataset, you must use `setValue` method.
 Calling `setData` method, an exception will be throw.

 ```java
 ...